You can make your baby flexible even when using the Babywise method. You can be flexible with Babywise! Read how in this post.

 Clearly, Ezzo and Bucknam have a different meaning for flexible than many of us do when we say we are flexible.

 What Does Flexible Mean

 I decided to look into the idea of true flexibility.
-I turned to my beloved Oxford American Dictionary and looked up Flexibility.
+I turned to my beloved Oxford American Dictionary and looked up “Flexibility.”
+Here are some definitions.

 “Capable of bending easily without breaking.”

 “Able to be easily modified to respond to altered circumstances and conditions.”